suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 The behavior of suit-directive-copy can be modified by setting one or more of SUIT_Parameter_Encryption_Info, SUIT_Parameter_Compression_Info, SUIT_Parameter_Unpack_Info.
 These three parameters each activate and configure a processing step that can be applied to the data that is transferred during suit-directive-copy.

-**N.B.** Fetch and Copy are very similar.
-Merging them into one command may be appropriate.

-suit-directive-copy reads its source from SUIT_Parameter_Source_Component.
+suit-directive-copy reads its source from [suit-parameter-source-component](#suit-parameter-source-component).

 #### suit-directive-run {#suit-directive-run}

 suit-directive-run directs the manifest processor to transfer execution to the current Component Index.
 When this is invoked, the manifest processor MAY be unloaded and execution continues in the Component Index.
 Arguments are provided to suit-directive-run through suit-parameter-run-arguments and are forwarded to the executable code located in Component Index in an application-specific way.
 For example, this could form the Linux Kernel Command Line if booting a Linux device.

 If the executable code at Component Index is constructed in such a way that it does not unload the manifest processor, then the manifest processor may resume execution after the executable completes.
 This allows the manifest processor to invoke suitable helpers and to verify them with image conditions.

-The argument to suit-directive-run is nil.

 #### suit-directive-wait {#suit-directive-wait}